Homemade Biscuits the Old-Fashioned Way

 - Butter – Butter on top of a freshly made biscuit is one of the best breakfast or snack options.

-- Honey – I love adding this on top of a fresh buttered biscuit, gives it just a hint of sweet.
+- Honey – I love adding this on top of a fresh buttered biscuit, it gives it just a hint of sweetness.

 - Jelly/Jam – There are tons of options for yummy jams and jellies to top your biscuits.
 Try out this Easy Homemade Berry Jam without Pectin.